-- (a) Avada must not provide information to the media that contains material or Price Sensitive Information until Avada has given the information to ASX and received an acknowledgment that ASX has released it to the market. - (b) Where the Board considers it appropriate, the media may be invited to participate in Avada's presentations to investors and analysts. - (c) Press releases should be honest, fair and consistent with the terms of this policy.
+- (a) No material information or Price Sensitive Information will be released to the media or any other external communication channels (even on an embargoed basis) until AVADA has released the information to the market by disclosing it to the ASX. - (b) Where the Board considers it appropriate, the media may be invited to participate in AVADA's presentations to investors and analysts. - (c) Press releases should be honest, fair and consistent with the terms of this policy. - (d) Staff must not participate in chat room discussions on the internet, or post information on a social networking or other internet site, where the subject matter relates to the business affairs of the Group.